CalebJohn/joplin-math-mode/README.md

 `verbose` determines if just the result of the expression should be shown, or the variable name as well.

 `inline` should the result be placed on the same line as the expression, or below.
+Note: inline mode is not supported in the Rich Text Editor.

 `notation` passed to the [mathjs format function](https://mathjs.org/docs/reference/functions/format.html#where), this is the numerical format to use for results.